Transporting Experimental Results with Entropy Balancing: Entropy Balancing

 Notice that the covariate distributions are balanced between treatment groups and between the target sample and the trial participants.
 This is in contrast with the MOM estimator which only balances the covariate distribution between the target sample and the trial participants.
-This alteration allows us to establish $\hat{\tau}_{\text{EB}}$ as doubly-robust given Assumptions \ref{linear} and \ref{odds}.
-The double-robustness property about entropy balancing is examined more closely in the Appendix.
-The alteration to the MOM estimator is also motivated by the equivalence of (\ref{dual})-(\ref{HT}) to the exponential tilting estimator proposed by \cite{chan_globally_2016}.
-Recall that $\tau_{\text{PATE}}$ is a special case of a weighted average treatment.
-According to Theorem 3 of \cite{chan_globally_2016}, if we can can uniformly approximate $\mu_1(\mathbf{X}_i)$ and $\mu_0(\mathbf{X}_i)$ using a linear combination of $c_1(\mathbf{X}_i), c_2(\mathbf{X}_i), \ldots, c_m(\mathbf{X}_i)$ (i.e. Assumptions \ref{linear} and \ref{odds}), then under mild conditions about the data generating processes we can consistently estimate $\tau_{\text{PATE}}$ with $\hat{\tau}_{\text{EB}}$ while achieving the efficiency bound in (\ref{semi}).
+This alteration to $\hat{\tau}_{\text{MOM}}$ remains doubly-robust for estimating $\tau_{\text{TATE}}$ given either Assumption \ref{linear} or \ref{odds}.
+The double-robustness property of $\hat{\tau}_{\text{CAL}}$ is examined more closely in the Supplementary Material.
+The alteration to the MOM estimator is also motivated by the equivalence of (\ref{dual})-(\ref{HT}) to the exponential tilting estimator implicitly proposed by Chan \textit{et al}., which is why we refer to it as the calibration (CAL) estimator.\cite{chan_globally_2016} Recall that $\tau_{\text{TATE}}$ is a special case of a weighted average treatment.
+According to Theorem 3 of Chan \textit{et al}., if we can can uniformly approximate $\rho(\mathbf{X}_i)$, $\mu_1(\mathbf{X}_i)$, and $\mu_0(\mathbf{X}_i)$ using a sufficiently rich basis represented by the balance functions $c_1(\mathbf{X}_i), c_2(\mathbf{X}_i), \ldots, c_m(\mathbf{X}_i)$ (i.e. the number of balancing functions $m$ increases with $n$) while assuming mild conditions about the data generating processes, then the estimate of $\tau_{\text{TATE}}$ with $\hat{\tau}_{\text{CAL}}$ will achieve the efficiency bound in (\ref{semi}).\cite{chan_globally_2016} This efficiency property is not shared by the method of moments version of entropy balancing, further motivating the calibration version.\cite{dong_integrative_2020} Additional details on how to estimate the variance appears in the Supplementary Material.